Ron Barassi: Personal life

+Cultural impact and legacy

-Since retiring from football coaching, Barassi remains a prominent Australian rules football celebrity and a figure of popular culture.
+After retiring from coaching, Barassi remained a prominent Australian rules football celebrity and a figure of popular culture.

-In 1996, he became an inaugural inductee in the Australian Football Hall of Fame, one of few former greats to be bestowed the honour of the Legend category.
+In 1996, he became an inaugural inductee in the Australian Football Hall of Fame, one of few former greats to be bestowed the honour of the "Legend" category.
 He is also one of only three Australian rules footballers in the Sport Australia Hall of Fame, alongside Leigh Matthews and Ted Whitten.

-He has also been involved in grassroots football development and has been an advocate for the development of the game internationally, particularly in South Africa.
-Reflecting this, Barassi has lent his name to the Barassi International Australian Football Youth Tournament.
+Barassi was involved in grassroots football development and was an advocate for the development of the game internationally, particularly in South Africa.
+Reflecting this, Barassi lent his name to the Barassi International Australian Football Youth Tournament.

-He is a supporter of Australia becoming a republic.
+Barassi was a supporter of Australia becoming a republic.

-More recently, he was one of the last runners in the Queen's Baton Relay for the 2006 Commonwealth Games, being held in Melbourne, Australia between 15 and 26 March.
-His section of the relay, run on 15 March, involved taking the Baton from a series of pontoons in the middle of the Yarra River onto shore.
-It was handed to him by David Neitz, captain of the Melbourne Football Club (the team with which Barassi has been long associated).
-This was accomplished by having Barassi walk on a pontoon that was submerged just beneath the surface of the water, giving the impression that Barassi was 'walking on water'.
+Barassi was one of the last runners in the Queen's Baton Relay for the 2006 Commonwealth Games, being held in Melbourne, Australia, from 15 to 26 March.
+His section of the relay, run on 15 March, involved taking the baton from a series of pontoons in the middle of the Yarra River onto shore.
+It was handed to him by David Neitz, captain of the Melbourne Football Club (the team with which Barassi was long associated).
+This was accomplished by having Barassi walk on a pontoon that was submerged just beneath the surface of the water, giving the impression that Barassi was "walking on water".

 Barassi is the namesake of the Barassi Line, a concept originated by scholar Ian Turner to describe the geographical divide in Australia between Australian rules football and the two rugby codes.
 The line is imagined to intersect the border towns of Corowa and Wahgunyah, where, in 2014, Barassi attended the unveiling of a plaque commemorating the Barassi Line.